marq24/ha-goecharger-api2/README.md

 [![hacs_badge][hacsbadge]][hacs] [![github][ghsbadge]][ghs] [![BuyMeCoffee][buymecoffeebadge]][buymecoffee] [![PayPal][paypalbadge]][paypal] [![hainstall][hainstallbadge]][hainstall]

-## latest successfully testes go-eCharger Firmware Version: 56.2 / go-eController Firmware Version: 1.1.1
+## latest successfully tests go-eCharger Firmware Version: 56.2 / go-eController Firmware Version: 1.1.1

 The latest go-eCharger firmware 56.8 have not been fully tested with this integration (yet) - So if you have issues with this integration after you updated your go-eCharger firmware higher than 56.2 - as [reported here: #11](https://github.com/marq24/ha-goecharger-api2/issues/11) - then please be so kind and downgrade the firmware again.
 TIA